velocity group-ID style args keyword value ...

 The mom and rot keywords are used by create.
 If mom = yes, the linear momentum of the newly created ensemble of velocities is zeroed; if rot = yes, the angular momentum is zeroed.

-If specified, the temp keyword is used by create and scale to specify a compute that calculates temperature in a desired way, e.g. by first subtracting out a velocity bias, as discussed in Section 6.16 of the doc pages.
+If specified, the temp keyword is used by create and scale to specify a compute that calculates temperature in a desired way, e.g. by first subtracting out a velocity bias, as discussed on the Howto thermostat doc page.
 If this keyword is not specified, create and scale calculate temperature using a compute that is defined internally as follows:

 compute velocity_temp group-ID temp